How to Become a Copywriter with No Experience

 - Avoid distractions and stay focused

-- Position yourself as an expert within your niche
+- Position yourself as an expert in your niche

-- Excel in the types of copywriting your best at.
+- Excel in the types of copywriting you’re best at.

 - Choose a niche your passionate about and knowledgeable in